Chapter 4:

 “Come on you two, that’s enough.”
 Vernon moved in to play peacemaker just as Vergil’s phone started ringing.

-Instantly, young man’s normally pale complexion grew further ghost like the instant his eyes graced the screen.
+The young man’s normally pale complexion grew further ghost like instantly as his eyes graced the screen.
 “U-Uh, Harper…” Vergil leaned over to his best friend, showing him the screen.

 “Seriously?
-Alright, let’s go…I guess.”
+Alright, let’s go…I guess.
+Shit.”
 With an exaggerated sigh, Harper pulled out his own phone and started arranging a ride.

 “What’s wrong?”
 Vernon inquired.